Alowree/pangu-markdown/README.md

 # Pangu-Markdown

 ## What is it?

-Pangu-Markdown is a VS Code extension that help format your markdown documents appropriately when writing with VS Code as your text editor and with Chinese Mandarin as your primary language.
+Pangu-Markdown is a VS Code extension that help format your markdown documents appropriately when writing with VS Code as your text editor and with Chinese Mandarin as your primary editing language.

 ## What it does?